topherCantrell/class-IntroPython/README.md

-# class-IntroPython
+# Introduction to Python

-Intro to Python class
+Dewey teaches this at UAH.
+My advanced course picks up where he leaves off, so I'll document that course content here.